krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 Service is a method for exposing a network application that is running as one or more Pods in your cluster.

 You can run code in Pods.
-You use a Service to make that set of Pods available on the network so that clients can interact with it.
+You __use a Service to make that set of Pods available on the network so that clients can interact with it__.

 If you use a Deployment to run your app, that Deployment can create and destroy Pods dynamically.
 From one moment to the next, you don't know how many of those Pods are working and healthy; Kubernetes Pods are created and destroyed to match the desired state of your cluster.
 Pods are ephemeral resources.

 Each Pod gets its own IP address

-The Service API, part of Kubernetes, is an abstraction to help you expose groups of Pods over a network.
+The Service API, part of Kubernetes, is an __abstraction to help you expose groups of Pods over a network__.
 Each Service object defines a logical set of endpoints (usually these endpoints are Pods) along with a policy about how to make those pods accessible.

 The set of Pods targeted by a Service is usually determined by a __selector__ that you define.

 Create a Service before its corresponding backend workloads (Deployments or ReplicaSets), and before any workloads that need to access it.
 When Kubernetes starts a container, it provides environment variables pointing to all the Services which were running when the container was started.
-Service that a Pod wants to access must be created before the Pod itself, or else the environment variables will not be populated.
+__Service that a Pod wants to access must be created before the Pod__ itself, or else the environment variables will not be populated.
 DNS does not have this restriction.

 suppose you have a set of Pods that each listen on TCP port 9376 and are labelled as app.kubernetes.io/name=MyApp.
 You can define a Service to publish that TCP listener: